Updated on: 3/6/2019

-Following a rash of DUI-related accidents in Western Washington that left several people dead and others with serious injuries, Washington state lawmakers have come up with a proposed plan of action for further strengthening the state’s DUI laws and preventing tragedies like these from occurring in the future.
+Following a rash of drunk driving accidents in Western Washington that left several people dead and others with serious injuries, Washington state lawmakers have come up with a proposed plan of action for further strengthening the state’s DUI laws and preventing tragedies like these from occurring in the future.

 Governor Jay Inslee and a group of bipartisan lawmakers throughout the state recently began working together to come up with a plan to further strengthen the DUI laws in Washington after two fatal DUI accidents rocked the Seattle area last month.